Search

 How often should I exercise to reduce my risk?

-Most people understand that it is not enough to hop on the stair master for a 10-minute session once a week if you want to have better health outcomes.
-However, it might not take as much exercise as you think to reduce your risk.
+Most people understand that if you want to improve your health outcomes, it is not enough to hop on the Stairmaster for a 10-minute session once a week.
+However, reducing your risk might not require as much exercise as you think.

 According to the American Cancer Society, it is best to get between 150-300 minutes of moderate exercise each week or 75-100 minutes of vigorous exercise each week.
 In an ideal world, it is best to try and reach or exceed that 300-minute threshold.

-This might seem like a lot, but that breaks down to less than 45 minutes of exercise a day.
-Moderate exercise can be everyday activities, like taking the dog for a walk or playing physical games with children.
+This might seem like a lot, but that translates to less than 45 minutes of exercise a day.
+Moderate exercise can be everyday activities, like walking the dog or playing physical games with children.
 It can be easier to integrate moderate exercise into your day if you are starting from a completely sedentary lifestyle.

 What if I don’t have time to exercise?